dhellmann/pymotw/PyMOTW/imaplib/index.rst

 :mod:`imaplib` implements a client for communicating with Internet Message Access Protocol (IMAP) version 4 servers.
 The IMAP protocol defines a set of *commands* sent to the server and the responses delivered back to the client.
 Most of the commands are available as methods of the :class:`IMAP4` object used to communicate with the server.

 These examples discuss part of the IMAP protocol, but are by no means complete.
-Refer to `RFC 3501`_ for complete details.
+Refer to :rfc:`3501` for complete details.

 Variations